muhamadkevin/Titanic-classification/README.md

 ## 🚢 Project Overview

 This project aims to build a machine learning model that can predict whether a passenger survived the Titanic tragedy or not.
-Using the classic dataset from the Kaggle competition, this project covers the entire data science workflow from data cleaning to model evaluation.
+Using the classic dataset from the Kaggle, this project covers the entire data science workflow from data cleaning to model evaluation.

 ## 💾 Dataset